 We have heard this saying before, “You can’t change anyone; they have to want the change, and to change on their own.”
-I don’t know, maybe it’s just me; I have found out sometimes you need to go through a long-process to adjust to the change you need to make.
+I don’t know, maybe it’s just me; I have found out sometimes you need to go through a long process to adjust to the change you need to make.
 Many changes in my life I have made so far concerning improving some aspects of my life, I had to go through the process for me to be able to grow the muscle to make a completely shift to change.
 And I have to say, it wasn’t and still isn’t easy.

 Even though sometimes change is inevitable, but it is still something that needs to be initiated because not everybody welcomes change very easily, especially if it requires permanent change, the change that you don’t want to go back to the way things used to be in your life.
-So you have to buckle up, because making permanent change for you become and remain the change you want to see in your life is not an easy journey.
+So you have to buckle up, because making permanent change for you to become and remain the change you want to see in your life is not an easy journey.

-Lately I have working on pushing myself so that I could see some good progress and results of the changes I want to see in my life.
+Lately I have been working on pushing myself so that I could see some good progress and results of the changes I want to see in my life.
 I told myself I need to continue to pushing things through and be more proactive, and I don’t have to wait until an agent of change such as depression or a feeling of shame for instance to show up in my life for me to make a decision to want to change.
 I really don’t have to wait until it’s too late to make the change I need in certain areas of my life.

 But I have to say so far I have been making progress in developing a few of new good habits and getting rid of the old ones.
 For example; there were times in my life I was addicted to soda; I just couldn’t stop drinking soda every day.
 But today, I don’t even remember when the last time I drank soda was.
 It must have been a while ago.
 In fact right now I am onto another thing, I am working on reducing the amount of cups of tea that I drink every day, and replace it with water.
 I want to drink more water than I drink the tea on regularly basis.
 I even have this app on my phone that reminds to drink water…hahaha.
 I keep telling myself if it worked for soda, it will work for tea.